fvilarinho/framework/README.md

 4. Hard-coded and/or non-standardized persistence layer.
 5. Hard-coded and/or non-standardized controllers/integration layer.
 6. Hard-coded and/or non-standardized business layer.
-6. Poor and/or non-customizable and complex UI.
+7. Poor and/or non-customizable and complex UI.
-7. Lots of unused/unecessary libraries in the dependency tree.
+8. Lots of unused/unecessary libraries in the dependency tree.
-8. Critical security flaws/vulnerabilities.
+9. Critical security flaws/vulnerabilities.
-9. Lack of a centralized utilities package.
+10. Lack of a centralized utilities package.
-10. And much more.
+11. And much more.
 The list is extensive.

 This framework was designed to address the above and make the development process simple.
 As a result, it ensures faster, standardized and reliable way to develop your applications.

+Features
+---
+Please check the [wiki](https://github.com/fvilarinho/framework/wiki) for full details.

 Build Status
 ---